ddev/ddev/docs/content/users/usage/faq.md

 ### Do I need to install PHP, Composer, nginx, or Node.js/npm on my workstation?

-No. These tools live inside DDEV’s Docker containers, so you only need to [install Docker](../install/docker-installation.md) and [install DDEV](../install/ddev-installation.md).
-This is especially handy for Windows users where there’s more friction getting these things installed.
+No. Tools like PHP, Composer, nginx, and Node.js/npm live inside DDEV’s Docker containers, so you only need to [install Docker](../install/docker-installation.md) and [install DDEV](../install/ddev-installation.md).

 For most users we recommend that you do *not* install PHP or composer on your workstation, so you get in the habit of using `ddev composer`, which will use the configured composer and PHP versions for your project, which can be different for each project.
 See [DDEV and Composer](developer-tools.md#ddev-and-composer).